saidvandeklundert/saidvandeklundert.github.io/_posts/2021-2-18-juniper-lxml-xpath-examples.md

 rpc.xpath('//physical-interface|//physical-interface/logical-interface')
 </pre>

 Using XPATH, we slice the XML into a list of items.
-To see the content of the items, that we could do another XPATH expression on, we can use the following:
+To see the content of the items we can use the following:
 <pre style="font-size:12px">
 for interface_xml in rpc.xpath('//physical-interface|//physical-interface/logical-interface'):
     print(etree.tostring(interface_xml))